 Eligibility.
-The 2003 Plan provides for the grant of stock options to any person that provides services to us, whether as an employee, director, consultant or advisor.
-Incentive and nonqualified stock options could be granted to employees, but only nonqualified stock options to other eligible participants.
+The 2003 Plan provides for the grant of stock options to any person who provides services to us, whether as an employee, director, consultant or advisor.
+Incentive and nonqualified stock options could be granted to employees, but only nonqualified stock options could be granted to other eligible participants.